Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Case Studies

 Breast cancer is known to be a heterogeneous disease \citep{cancer2012comprehensive} and is thus often classified into various molecular subtypes.
 PAM50 is one prominent breast cancer subtyping method, which is frequently used to inform treatment plans \citep{parker2009supervised}.
 PAM50 divides breast cancers into five intrinsic subtypes: Luminal A, Luminal B, human epidermal growth factor receptor 2 (HER2)-enriched, Basal-like, and Normal-like.
 Each subtype differs based upon their biological properties and generally corresponds to a different prognosis.
 Luminal A typically has the best prognosis, while HER2-enriched and Basal-like are more aggressive.
 In this study, we aim to predict the PAM50-defined breast cancer subtypes using gene expression data from The Cancer Genome Atlas (TCGA) and more importantly, identify the genes that heavily determine the breast cancer subtype.

 \paragraph{Data and Methods.} Using data from the TCGA, we have RNASeq gene expression data from $n = 1083$ individuals and $p = 5000$ genes after filtering (details in Appendix~\ref{supp:tcga_case_study}).
 We also have the PAM50-defined breast cancer subtype for each of these individuals, giving rise to a multi-class classification problem with five classes.
 As in Section~\ref{sec:case_study_ccle}, we split the data into 80\% training and 20\% test and evaluate results across 32 train-test splits.
-The RF settings and feature importance methods used are the same as those in Section~\ref{subsec:sim_set_up} for classification.
-Note however that MDI-oob has not been implemented for multi-class classification and is thus omitted from this analysis.
+The RF settings and feature importance methods used are the same as those in Section~\ref{subsec:sim_set_up} for classification, but excluding MDI-oob which has not been implemented for multi-class classification.